Clan Donnachaidh Museum

 History, tourist information, and nearby accommodation

 The clan traces its history back to the old Celtic Earls of Atholl.
-Perhaps the most famous name in the early lineage of clan descent was Abbot Crinan of Dunkeld, father of King Duncan, who was murdered by MacBeth.
+Perhaps the most famous name in the early lineage of clan descent was Abbot Crinan of Dunkeld, the father of King Duncan, who was murdered by Macbeth.
 Duncan's younger son, Maelmare became Earl of Atholl and was the ancestor of the chiefs of Clan Donnachaidh.

 The first recorded clan chief was the early 14th-century warrior, Duncan the Stout.
-In this case, stout does not refer to his build but his valour in battle.
+In this case, stout does not refer to his physical build but to his valour in battle.
 Perhaps the most famous chief was Alexander Robertson of Struan, known as The Poet Chief, who fought in all three Jacobite rebellions, in 1689, 1715, and 1745.

 The museum in Bruar opened in 1969 with four broad aims; to showcase clan history, the countryside traditionally home to clan members, the lives of individual clansmen and women, and the work of the clan society.